 An expansion on a project that already has its foundation in the destruction of cultural resources and in various violations to rights of the CTGR would only cause further harm to such a culturally significant region.
 The expansion should also raise concern for anyone who understands the importance of the very productive springs complex, which provides for the well-being of communities uniquely relying on it in various ways.

 To the left is an image of Big Springs, which will entirely dry with the expansion.
 It is a part of the Johnson Springs Water Complex, which produces between 800 and 1,700 gallons per minute of clean spring water.
-The increase of groundwater pumping associated with the Long Canyon Mine expansion threatens the springs, which are one of the only places in the world where the relict dace lives.
+The increase of groundwater pumping associated with the Long Canyon Mine expansion threatens the springs, which are some of the only places in the world where the relict dace lives.
 The springs are also a place of cultural significance for the Goshute people and the source of drinking water for Wendover.

 GBRW’s Further Concerns with the Project

 Nevada Gold Mines company results from a recent merger between Barrick and Newmont in Nevada, making them now the most powerful mining company in the state.
 Therefore, all opposition to the Long Canyon Gold Mine and its expansion will have to face enormous amounts of resources from the mining company.
 Additionally, Barrick and Newmont do not have good track records of running environmentally and socially responsible mining operations.
 For example, Barrick is the owner of problematic operations such as Lone Tree Mine and Phoenix Mine.

 GBRW is also concerned that the company has likely had these plans for expanding the Long Canyon operation since the beginning, but they did not include these plans in the part of the Environmental Impact Statement where they would have belonged–a way of seemingly “getting a foot in the door” and attempting to side-step environmental regulations.
 This is a concerning lack of transparency that is common practice to many mining operations.